jbyway/wvd-scripts/README.md

+# The scripts included here for Custom RDP Settings and Remote App publishing are intended for WVD Classic (non-ARM) environments and haven't been modified yet to support the July 2020 Update that natively supports ARM environments.
+For Remote Apps check out the built in ability to publish directly from the portal.

 # wvd-scripts
 Scripts I've created to assist with Windows Virtual Desktop - this is my own work and is not officially supported by Microsoft.